Online Stochastic Matching: New Algorithms and Bounds

-The first modification is to break the cycles deterministically.
-There are three possible cycles of length $4$ in the graph $G_{\HH}$, denoted $C_1$, $C_2$, and $C_3$.
+The first modification is to break the cycles of length $4$ deterministically.
+There are three possible cycles of length $4$ in the graph $G_{\HH}$, denoted $C_1$, $C_2$, and $C_3$ in the righthand side of Figure~\ref{fig:JailletCycles} and defined as follows.

+\begin{definition}[Cycle type $C_1$] This length $4$ cycle is a complete bipartite graph on two offline vertices and two online vertices.
+It has two vertex-disjoint edges with $H_e = 2/3$ and the remaining edges have $H_e = 1/3$. \end{definition}

+\begin{definition}[Cycle type $C_2$] This length $4$ cycle is a complete bipartite graph on two offline vertices and two online vertices.
+It has one edge with $H_e = 2/3$ and the remaining edges have $H_e = 1/3$. \end{definition}

+\begin{definition}[Cycle type $C_3$] This length $4$ cycle is a complete bipartite graph on two offline vertices and two online vertices.
+All edges have $H_e = 1/3$. \end{definition}

 In \cite{bib:Jaillet}, they give an efficient way to break $C_{2}$ and $C_{3}$, as shown in Figure~\ref{fig:JailletCycles}.
 Cycle $C_{1}$ cannot be modified further and hence, is the bottleneck for their unweighted case.
-Notice that, while breaking the cycles of $C_{2}$ and $C_{3}$, new cycles of $C_1$ can be created in the graph.
+Notice that, while breaking the cycles of type $C_{2}$ and $C_{3}$, new cycles of $C_1$ can be created in the graph.
 Since our randomized construction of solution $\HH$ gives us control on the probability of cycles $C_1$ occurring, we would like to break $C_{2}$ and $C_{3}$ in a controlled way, so as not to create any new $C_1$ cycles.
-This procedure is summarized in Algorithm~\ref{alg:CycleBreak} and its correctness is proved in Lemma \ref{lem:cycle}.
+This procedure is summarized in Algorithm~\ref{alg:CycleBreak} and its correctness is proved in Lemma~\ref{lem:alg-cycle}.

-\begin{lemma} After applying Algorithm~\ref{alg:CycleBreak} to $G_{\HH}$, we have (1) the value $H_{w}$ is preserved for each $w \in U \cup V$; (2) no cycle of type $C_{2}$ or $C_{3}$ exists; (3) no new cycle of type $C_{1}$ is added. \end{lemma}

-\textbf{Proof of Lemma \ref{lem:alg-cycle}.} Lemma \ref{lem:alg-cycle} follows from the following three Claims: \begin{claim} Breaking cycles will not change the value $H_w$ for any $w \in U \cup V$. \end{claim} \begin{claim} After breaking a cycle of type $C_2$, the vertices $u_1$, $u_2$, $v_1$, and $v_2$ can never be part of any length four cycle. \end{claim} \begin{claim} When all length four cycles are of type $C_1$ or $C_3$, breaking exactly one cycle of type $C_3$ cannot create a new cycle of type $C_1$. \end{claim}
+The proof of Lemma~\ref{lem:alg-cycle} will follow from three claims which we state and prove below.

-\textbf{Proof of Claim \ref{cl:cycleFw}.} As shown in Figure~\ref{fig:JailletCycles}, we increase and decrease edge values $f_e$ in such a way that their sums $H_w$ at any vertex $w$ will be preserved.
+\begin{claim} Breaking cycles will not change the value $H_w$ for any $w \in U \cup V$. \end{claim} \begin{proof} As shown in Figure~\ref{fig:JailletCycles}, we increase and decrease edge values $f_e$ in such a way that their sums $H_w$ at any vertex $w$ will be preserved. \end{proof}

-Notice that $C_2$ cycles can be freely broken without creating new $C_1$ cycles.
-After removing all cycles of type $C_2$, removing a single cycle of type $C_3$ cannot create any cycles of type $C_1$.
-Hence, Algorithm~\ref{alg:CycleBreak} removes all $C_2$ and $C_3$ cycles without creating any new $C_1$ cycles.